Issue and Allotment of Shares

 FURTHER ISSUE AND ALLOTMENT

 Whenever the Company needs fund it either utilizes its reserves or issues and allots further shares to either existing shareholders or to the public.

 Primarily, issues can be classified as a Public, Rights or preferential issues (also known as private placements).
 While public and rights issues involve a detailed procedure, private placements or preferential issues are relatively simpler.

-1. By way of rights issue or bonus issue in accordance with the provisions of this Act or
+a.
+By way of rights issue or bonus issue in accordance with the provisions of this Act; or

 A public company may issue any of the aforesaid securities by way of a public offer or rights/ bonus issue or private placement.
 Public Offer here includes Initial Public Offer (IPO) or Further Public Offer (FPO) of securities to the public by a company, or an offer for sale (OFS) of securities to the public by an existing shareholder, through issue of a prospectus.